stefanofa/awesome/TOPICS.md

 ## ai-crawler

-*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 Search, scrape, and clean the web for AI agents.
+*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - The API to search, scrape, and interact with the web at scale. 🔥

 ## ai-search

-*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 Search, scrape, and clean the web for AI agents.
+*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - The API to search, scrape, and interact with the web at scale. 🔥

 ## html-to-markdown

-*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 Search, scrape, and clean the web for AI agents.
+*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - The API to search, scrape, and interact with the web at scale. 🔥

 ## web-data

-*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 Search, scrape, and clean the web for AI agents.
+*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - The API to search, scrape, and interact with the web at scale. 🔥

 ## web-data-extraction

-*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 Search, scrape, and clean the web for AI agents.
+*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - The API to search, scrape, and interact with the web at scale. 🔥

 ## web-search

-*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 Search, scrape, and clean the web for AI agents.
+*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - The API to search, scrape, and interact with the web at scale. 🔥

 ## nearform-research